stvngrcia/holbertonschool-low_level_programming-2018/0x07-recursion/README.md

 + factorial - Calculating the factorial of a n number
 + _pow_recursion - Calculates the power of a function
 + _sqrt_recursion - Calculates the square root of a number
++ is_prime_number - Calculates if a number is prime